-Two dead as attackers storm Afghan TV station
+6 dead in ISIS attack on TV station in Afghanistan

 Story highlights

-- Four of the attackers involved have been killed, the fifth arrested
+- Four of the attackers were also killed, while a fifth was arrested

-- Video footage shows people running from the scene as gunfire rings out
+- People ran from the scene as gunfire rang out, video footage shows

-Kabul (CNN)At least two people have been killed in eastern Afghanistan after armed attackers stormed the building of a television station.
+Kabul (CNN)ISIS has claimed responsibility for an attack on a television station in eastern Afghanistan that left at least six people dead.

-Security forces were called to the premises of Radio Television Afghanistan in the city of Jalalabad and were drawn into a long gun battle with the attackers.
+Security forces called to Radio Television Afghanistan in the city of Jalalabad were drawn into a long gun battle with the attackers.

+Four employees of the TV station and two police officers were killed, Nangarhar province governor's spokesman Atauolah Khogyani said.

-Four of the five attackers have been killed, including one suicide bomber, the Nangarhar province governor's spokesman Atauolah Khogyani told CNN.
-The fifth attacker has been arrested and the situation is now over.
+Four of the five attackers were also killed, including one suicide bomber, he said.
+The fifth attacker was arrested.

-Of the two civilians killed, one was an employee of the television station, Khogyani said.

-Police earlier described the attackers as insurgents, but it is not immediately clear who was behind the assault.
-Jalalabad has previously been hit by Taliban and ISIS attacks.
+ISIS claimed the attack in a message posted on the Telegram messaging service by the ISIS-affiliated media Amaq.
+CNN cannot independently verify the authenticity of the claim.

+At least 19 people were injured in the attack, including seven who were treated in hospital and released, the provincial health services director, Najibullah Kamawal, said.

-An explosion was heard from the vicinity after the attackers entered the building, police said, and footage from the scene showed people running in a panic as a barrage of gunfire rang out.
+An explosion erupted from the area of the assault after the attackers entered the building, police said.
+Footage from the scene showed people running in panic as a barrage of gunfire rang out.

 A crisis response team was called to the scene and searched the premises room by room.